Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 ## Social Engineering - Hacking the Mind

-This is the art of tricking people into trusting you, or doing things that they would not normally do.
+This is the art of tricking people into trusting you or doing things that they would not normally do.
 It normally involves you making people believe you have authority (hi Vis Test - see below).

 This is because we like to be trusting and helpful to others (generally).
 For example, if someone helps you, you are more likely to help them.